Organs

 The General Assembly

-The specific amount of the membership fee and the number of allocated votes correlate to the size of the institution concerned.
+The amount of the membership fee and the number of votes depend on the size of the respective institution.

 Commission